A docuseries on the spirituality of food

-Taste and See explores the spirituality of food with farmers, chefs, butchers and winemakers engaging with food as a profound gift from God.
+Taste and See is a documentary series exploring the spirituality of food with farmers, chefs, bakers and winemakers engaging with food as a profound gift from God.
 Their stories serve as a meditation on the beauty, mystery and wonder to be found in every meal shared at the table.

 Andrew is a storyteller with a passion for people and projects telling the world’s most important stories.
 He most recently served as Producer on the award-winning feature documentary In Pursuit of Silence, a meditative and experiential film about silence, sound and the impact of noise on our lives.
 His first spark of inspiration for Taste and See came from reading Robert Farrar Capon’s The Supper of the Lamb.